zief0002/syllabus-graveyard/epsy-8251-f18/README.md

 =========

-This GitHub repository is the home for the Fall 2018 _EPsy 8251: Methods in Data Analysis for Educational Research I_ course materials.
-You can access the course website at: [http://zief0002.github.io/epsy-8251/](http://zief0002.github.io/epsy-8251/)
+This GitHub repository is the course archive for the Fall 2018 sections of _EPsy 8251: Methods in Data Analysis for Educational Research I_.

 <br />